Jonathan Nichols

 See Also

-- Linda Collins-Smith — Former Arkansas state senator investigating DHS/CPS child trafficking; stabbed to death the same week as Nichols
+- Linda Collins-Smith — Former Arkansas state senator reportedly investigating DHS/CPS child trafficking; stabbed to death the same week as Nichols

-- Nancy Schaefer — Former Georgia state senator who published report exposing CPS corruption; killed in 2010, ruled murder-suicide
+- Nancy Schaefer — Former Georgia state senator who published a report exposing CPS corruption; killed in 2010, ruled murder-suicide

-- Ted Gunderson — Former FBI SAC who investigated Franklin scandal and elite blackmail "brownstone operations" for decades; died 2011, associates allege arsenic poisoning
+- Ted Gunderson — Former FBI SAC who investigated the Franklin scandal and elite blackmail "brownstone operations" for decades; died 2011, associates allege arsenic poisoning

 - Jeffrey Epstein — Arrested on trafficking charges six weeks after Nichols' death; found dead in jail cell August 2019